 “You’re irresponsible!”
 Raji stated.
 “Do you even know what a child lock is there for?!”

 Comfort sank deeper into her self-condemnation.
 She should have fixed the child lock when it started misbehaving.
 The thing had developed a habit of switching on and off and locking her in the car whenever it chose to.
 But she had been too busy to fix it.
-And then later on, she had felt it wasn’t necessary to do so since Raheem was away at Salma’s for an extended period.
+And then later on, she felt it wasn’t necessary since Raheem was away at Salma’s for an extended period.
 She had planned to fix it the moment he got back.
 Nevertheless, she felt it was no excuse for her error.
 A good mother always foresaw danger and prepared for it.

 You’re a bad mother.
 The words resonated in her head, adding to the pain that Raji’s scolding gave her.
 It was a good thing that they were in a private ward of a hospital a few blocks away from Salma’s home.
 It was also a good thing that the nurse who was caring for Raheem had stepped out.
 Comfort was already doubly embarrassed.
 She didn’t need the presence of another judgmental person.
 Strangers at the accident scene had already done a fine job of making her feel horrible.